Customizing NetSuite Dashboards

 suiteapp dashboard portlet tab

-On the third tab, you can view all your Currently Used portlets.
+On the third tab, you can view all the portlets you are currently using.
 In our example, you can see that the only portlet on this tab right now is the settings portlet.

 netsuite dashboard portlets currently used